OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 Estimated gas: 14251759
 Submitting tx...
 Confirmed tx 0x0bdb…3307, gas used 14204908
 ```

-More options exist for sending and outputting your transaction data.
-See `cargo stylus deploy --help` for more details.
+For further deployment options and transaction details, consult `cargo stylus deploy --help`.

-## Deploying non-Rust WASM projects
+## Deploying Non-Rust WASM Projects

-The Stylus CLI tool can also deploy non-Rust, WASM projects to Stylus by specifying the WASM file directly with the `--wasm-file-path` flag to any of the cargo stylus commands.
+The Stylus CLI tool supports deploying WebAssembly (WASM) projects, including those not compiled from Rust.
+You can deploy any WASM file by using the `--wasm-file-path` flag with Stylus CLI commands.

-Even WebAssembly Text [(WAT)](https://www.webassemblyman.com/wat_webassembly_text_format.html) files are supported.
-This means projects that are just individual WASM files can be deployed onchain without needing to have been compiled by Rust.
-WASMs produced by other languages, such as C, can be used with the tool this way.

-For example:
+### Supporting Various WASM Sources

+The tool isn't limited to Rust-compiled WASMs.
+It can deploy WASM files written in other programming languages like C, or even WebAssembly Text [(WAT)](https://www.webassemblyman.com/wat_webassembly_text_format.html) files.
+This flexibility allows for deploying standalone WASM files that do not require Rust compilation.

+For instance, a simple WAT module like this:

 ```wasm
 (module